 There will be two essay questions worth 20%.
-The topic of the controlled assessment will be on how Hitler rose to power and what was life like in Nazi Germany.
-Both questions will be completed in school as a controlled assessment.
+The topic of the controlled assessment will be on life in the trenches during World War One and punishments during World War One.

 "He who ignores the mistakes of the past is doomed to repeat them"